 Establishes a consistent approach to a three-dimensional printing of marine and offshore materials and equipment.

-The latest innovation in manufacturing, additive manufacturing or 3-D printing is fabrication of parts – adding material layer by layer.
-Additive manufacturing has the potential to shrink the supply chain and lead times for specialized and complex parts, introducing new efficiencies driven by design innovation, reduced manufacturing time, and improvements in parts availability.
+The latest innovation in manufacturing, 3-D printing, is the fabrication of parts by adding material layer by layer.
+3D printing, also known additive manufacturing, has the potential to shrink the supply chain and lead times for specialized and complex parts, introducing new efficiencies driven by design innovation, reduced manufacturing time, and improvements in parts availability.